THE VISIONARY

 Visionary + Achiever

 Create for meaning AND need external validation.
-Your worth depends on your creation’s success.
-When work does not receive recognition, personal worth collapses.
+Worth depends on the creation's success.
+When the work does not receive recognition, self-worth collapses.

 Visionary + Avoider